Amvernon6/software-engineering-portfolio/README.md

 ## 👋 Hi, I'm Ashton Vernon

 Welcome to my software engineering portfolio!
-This repository showcases a collection of academic and personal projects focused on **backend and full-stack development**, highlighting my experience building scalable systems, APIs, and data-driven applications.
+This repository showcases a collection of academic and personal projects focused on **mobile and full-stack development**, highlighting my experience building scalable systems, APIs, and data-driven applications.

 Across these projects, I’ve worked on designing and implementing backend services, integrating third-party APIs, developing application logic, and collaborating across the full development lifecycle.
 My work emphasizes clean architecture, performance, and maintainability, with a strong focus on solving real-world problems through thoughtful system design.